djcloudking/jenkins-challenges/Installing Jenkins on EC2.md

 Jenkins is now installed and running on your EC2 instance.
 To configure Jenkins:

-Connect to http://<your_server_public_DNS>:8080 from your browser.
-You will be able to access Jenkins through its management interface:
+- Connect to http://<your_server_public_DNS>:8080 from your browser.
+You will be able to access Jenkins through its management interface.

-Unlock Jenkins screen
-As prompted, enter the password found in /var/lib/jenkins/secrets/initialAdminPassword.
+- As prompted, enter the password found in /var/lib/jenkins/secrets/initialAdminPassword.

-Use the following command to display this password:
+- Use the following command to display this password:

 [ec2-user ~]$ sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-The Jenkins installation script directs you to the Customize Jenkins page.
+- The Jenkins installation script directs you to the Customize Jenkins page.
 Click Install suggested plugins.

-Once the installation is complete, the Create First Admin User will open.
+- Once the installation is complete, the Create First Admin User will open.
 Enter your information, and then select Save and Continue.

-Create your first admin user.
+- Create your first admin user.

-On the left-hand side, select Manage Jenkins, and then select Manage Plugins.
+- On the left-hand side, select Manage Jenkins, and then select Manage Plugins.

-Select the Available tab, and then enter Amazon EC2 plugin at the top right.
+- Select the Available tab, and then enter Amazon EC2 plugin at the top right.

-Select the checkbox next to Amazon EC2 plugin, and then select Install without restart.
+- Select the checkbox next to Amazon EC2 plugin, and then select Install without restart.

-Jenkins Plugin Manager showing available plugins.
+- Jenkins Plugin Manager showing available plugins.
 Once the installation is done, select Back to Dashboard.

-Select Configure a cloud if there are no existing nodes or clouds.
+- Select Configure a cloud if there are no existing nodes or clouds.

-Jenkins Dashboard showing configure a cloud.
+- Jenkins Dashboard showing configure a cloud.
 If you already have other nodes or clouds set up, select Manage Jenkins.

-Jenkins dashboard if there are existing clouds.
-After navigating to Manage Jenkins, select Configure Nodes and Clouds from the left hand side of the page.
+- After navigating to Manage Jenkins, select Configure Nodes and Clouds from the left hand side of the page.

-Manage nodes and clouds option from Manage Jenkins page From here, select Clouds.

-Configure clouds option in navigation.
-Select Add a new cloud, and select Amazon EC2.
+-   Select Add a new cloud, and select Amazon EC2.
 A collection of new fields appears.

-Adding Amazon EC2 cloud to Jenkins.
-Click Add under Amazon EC2 Credentials
+- Click Add under Amazon EC2 Credentials

-Adding EC2 credentials in Configure Cloud.
-From the Jenkins Credentials Provider, select AWS Credentials as the Kind.
+- From the Jenkins Credentials Provider, select AWS Credentials as the Kind.

-Choosing Kind AWS Credentials.
-Scroll down and enter in the IAM User programmatic access keys with permissions to launch EC2 instances and select Add.
+- Scroll down and enter in the IAM User programmatic access keys with permissions to launch EC2 instances and select Add.

-Adding AWS Credentials.
-Scroll down to select your region using the drop-down, and select Add for the EC2 Key Pair’s Private Key.
+- Scroll down to select your region using the drop-down, and select Add for the EC2 Key Pair’s Private Key.

-Set Region and add Private Key.
-From the Jenkins Credentials Provider, select SSH Username with private key as the Kind and set the Username to ec2-user.
+- From the Jenkins Credentials Provider, select SSH Username with private key as the Kind and set the Username to ec2-user.

-Set Kind to SSH Username with private key.
-Scroll down and select Enter Directly under Private Key, then select Add.
+- Scroll down and select Enter Directly under Private Key, then select Add.

-Set Private Key to Enter Directly.
+- Set Private Key to Enter Directly.
 Open the private key pair you created in the creating a key pair step and paste in the contents from "-----BEGIN RSA PRIVATE KEY-----" to "-----END RSA PRIVATE KEY-----".
 Select Add when completed.

-Enter Private Key.
+- Enter Private Key.

-Scroll down to "Test Connection" and ensure it states "Success".
+- Scroll down to "Test Connection" and ensure it states "Success".
 Select Save when done

-Test Connection.
+- Test Connection.
 You are now ready to use EC2 instances as Jenkins agents.

-Cleaning up
-After completing this tutorial, be sure to delete the AWS resources that you created so you do not continue to accrue charges.

-Deleting your EC2 instance
-In the left-hand navigation bar of the Amazon EC2 console, select Instances.

-Right-click on the instance you created earlier, and select Terminate.

-Terminating your AWS EC2 instance.